adekarimov/iTransition---Data-Engineer-Intern-Task-1/README.md

 ## Notes

 * Invalid records are saved in `bad_records.txt`
-* The script can be run multiple times without errors (idempotent)
+* The script can be run multiple times without errors